EdHarty/Kris-Kringle/README.md

 ### Colours

-I got inspiration for my colour palatte from [here](https://coolors.co/)
+I got the inspiration for my colour palatte from [here](https://coolors.co/)

 ### Typography